Catherine-Russell/Facebook-Clone/README.md

 To get started with Acebook:

-1. Clone the repository: `git clone https://github.com/your-username/acebook.git`
+1. Clone the repository: `git clone https://github.com/xAmiBa/acebook.git`
-2. Navigate to the project directory: `cd acebook`
+2. Navigate to the project directory
-3. Install dependencies for both the server and client: `npm install` in the root directory and the `client` directory.
+3. Install dependencies for both the server and client: `npm install` in the `frontend` directory and the `api` directory.
 4. Set the JWT_SECRET environment variable: `export JWT_SECRET="your-secret-key"`
-5. Start the server: `npm start` in the root directory.
+5. Start the server: `npm start` in the `frontend` directory.
-6. Start the client: `npm start` in the `client` directory.
+6. Start the client: `npm start` in the `api` directory.

 ## Features